-Before you take GOCOVRI, tell your doctor about all of your medical conditions, including if you:
+Before you take GOCOVRI, tell your healthcare provider about all of your medical conditions, including if you:

 - have kidney problems. - have daytime sleepiness from a sleep disorder, have unexpected or unpredictable sleepiness or periods of sleep, take a medicine to help you sleep, or take any medicine that makes you drowsy. - have mental problems, such as suicidal thoughts, depression, or hallucinations. - have unusual urges including gambling, increased sex drive, compulsive eating, or compulsive shopping. - drink alcoholic beverages.
 This may increase your chances of becoming drowsy or sleepy while taking GOCOVRI. - are pregnant or plan to become pregnant.
 GOCOVRI may harm your unborn baby. - are breastfeeding or plan to breastfeed.
 GOCOVRI can pass into your breastmilk.
-Talk to your doctor about the best way to feed your baby if you take GOCOVRI.
+Talk to your healthcare provider about the best way to feed your baby if you take GOCOVRI.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Especially tell your doctor if you:
+Especially tell your healthcare provider if you: